leftfield-geospatial/homonim/docs/usage.rst

 .. _conf:

 ``-c``, ``--conf`` : FILE
     Path to a yaml configuration file specifying the `advanced options`_.
-Any advanced options passed on the command line will override the corresponding configuration file settings.
+Command line options take precedence over those from the config file, which take precedence over those derived from the defaults.
 See `config.yaml`_ for an example.

 .. _help: